 Below is the abstract for the virtual training class.
 I think the cartoon sketch is amazing.

 Always On Availability Groups: The Senior DBA’s Field Guide

 A skilled database administrator is the key to successfully implementing and maintaining a highly available SQL Server database.
 This instructor-led training class is specifically designed for senior database administrators responsible for designing, implementing and managing a SQL Server Always On Availability Group.

-In this live 3-day class, attendees will learn:
+In this live month-long program, attendees will learn: